HSLdevcom/navigator-proto/README.md

 Node.js with NPM 1.2 or newer is required to build the project.
-For Ubuntu 12.04 LTS, this can be acquired with `sudo add-apt-repository ppa:chris-lea/node.js` followed by `sudo apt-get install npm`.
+For Ubuntu 12.04 LTS, this can be acquired with `sudo add-apt-repository ppa:chris-lea/node.js` followed by `sudo apt-get install nodejs`.

 Install dependencies with `npm install`.